hashintel/hash/apps/README.md

 ## HASH

-[HASH] is a block-based, data-centric "super app".
+[HASH] is a block-based, data-centric, AI-enabled "super app".

-The HASH app [`README`](hash/README.md) provides a holistic description of the app, and instructions for running it.
+The [README in the `hash` directory](hash/README.md) provides a more detailed overview of the app, and instructions for running it.

 The application depends on a suite of constituent services, which are briefly described below.
 Please note that these are not designed or guaranteed to be useful when ran independently.

 | Subdirectory             | Description                                                                                                                                                                  |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |